burger

 We run our own outbound on AiSDR, and before we made the public case for memes, we decided to test the idea properly.

 We ran 2 campaigns aimed at the same audience type, which was people who had recently engaged with a competitor’s LinkedIn posts.
 Both campaigns deliberately used the exact same ICP, the same sequence structure, and the same send window.
-The only variable we changed was the final email, which carried a meme image in one arm and plain text in the other.
+The only variable that we deliberately changed was the final email in the sequence, which carried a meme image in one set and plain text in the other.

 Results